Capital Adequacy Ratio (CAR)

 SUMMARY

-The Capital Adequacy Ratio (CAR) is a key regulatory metric that measures a bank's capital in relation to its risk-weighted assets.
-It ensures banks maintain sufficient capital reserves to absorb potential losses while continuing to meet their obligations.
+The Capital Adequacy Ratio (CAR) is a critical regulatory metric that measures a bank's available capital as a percentage of its risk-weighted assets.
+It serves as a fundamental indicator of a bank's financial strength and ability to absorb potential losses while maintaining operational stability.

 Understanding capital adequacy ratio